-In order to create a Vendor Type, head to the Vendors Dashboard on your portal, and open up the Registration Settings tab.
+In order to create a Vendor Type, open up the Registration Settings section.
 In here, you will see a Vendor Types tab which houses all of the Vendor types that you have created.

-This window will open up, and in here you can add a title for the Vendor Type, as well as a short description and click Add.
+This window will open up, and in here you can add a title for the Vendor Type, as well as a short description, then click Add.

-You can Edit or Delete the Vendor Types you have created by going into their corresponding Actions tabs on the right side of the screen:
+You can Edit or Delete existing Vendor Types you've previously created by going into their corresponding Actions tabs on the right side of the screen:

 Now we are going to move on to creating Vendor Documents that you can associate with the Vendor types you have just made!
-Adding Vendor Documents allow you to ask Vendors to upload certain documents before they can create a submission and participate in an opportunity (such as proof of insurance, a W-8/W-9 form, or a Labour Law certificate).
+Adding Vendor Documents allows you to ask Vendors to upload certain documents before they can create a submission and participate in an opportunity (such as proof of insurance, a W-8/W-9 form, or a Labour Law certificate).

-You will find the Vendor Documents tab in the Registrations Settings Section on your Vendor Dashboard.
+You will find the Vendor Documents tab under the Registrations Settings section.
 To begin adding Vendor documents, click on Add a Vendor Document.

 This window will open up where you can input a title for the document slot as well as a description.
-Under the Vendor Types heading, tag the Vendor type that you would like to have associated with this document (in this case, since it is a Construction certification, we will tag the Construction Type we just created).
-Finally, select the file type for the document.
+Under the Vendor Types heading, tag the Vendor type that you would like to have associated with this document (in this case, since it is a Construction certification, we will tag the "Construction" Vendor Type).
+Finally, you can select the requested file type for the document.

 You will also be able to specify if it is Required, Active, if it Expires and if the document Requires Verification.
 We also have an option to upload a Document template for the requested Vendor Document if needed.
 Click Add!

-The Dashboard will display very useful insights on these documents such as which Documents are Expiring Soon, which ones are Expires and the ones that still need to be Verified.
+The Vendors Dashboard will display very useful insights on these documents such as which Documents are Expiring Soon, which ones are Expires and the ones that still need to be Verified.
 From the vendor perspective, they will also receive notifications for expiring and expired contracts.
-(More information can be found in the article Vendor Management.)
+(More information can be found in our main Vendor Management article.)

 You will similarly find the Custom Fields tab in the Registration Settings section of your Vendor Dashboard.
-And to begin adding custom fields, navigate to the Add a Custom Field button.
+To begin adding custom fields, navigate to the Add a Custom Field button.

 Clicking on that will bring up a window where you can create your Custom Vendor Field.